 Echoing my analysis of the perceived causes of inflation, recent work studies the narratives people have regarding inflation (Andre et al., 2021, 2022), with similar findings to mine along that dimension.
-I also study the behaviors adopted by households when there is inflation, which relates to the literature on behavioral changes induced by inflation expectations (Bachmann et al., 2015; Coibion et al., 2023).
+I also study the behaviors adopted by households when there is inflation, which relate to the literature on behavioral changes induced by inflation expectations (Bachmann et al., 2015; Coibion et al., 2023).

-Finally, the paper is part of a broader research agenda to understand how people reason about economic phenomena and policies, following work on climate change policies (Dechezleprêtre et al., 2022), trade policy (Stantcheva, 2023b), and tax policy (Stantcheva, 2021).
+Finally, the paper is part of a broader research agenda to understand how people reason about economic phenomena and policies, following work on climate change policies (Dechezleprêtre et al., 2022), trade policy (Stantcheva, 2023b), inflation (Binetti et al., 2024), and tax policy (Stantcheva, 2021).
+A lot of the data can be found on the website https://understandingeconomics.org/#/.